piroozb/metalface/README.md

 -   more planned for the future (connect 4, chess, schedule reminders)

 ## Try it yourself!
-To set up, download the files and then create a file in the same directory named .env.
+To set up, download the files and then install the packages dotenv, discord.py, and flask.
+Afterwards, create a file in the same directory named .env.
 Then put the following into the file:

 ```markdown
 TOKEN=<YOUR BOT TOKEN>
 ```
-Afterwards, run the main.py file.
+Finally, run the main.py file.